ericmailr/twitter/README.md

 ## My todo list

-- Liking and Retweeting seems to update slower now that I've moved async inside a function within useEffect... but only on Heroku deploy, not locally... not sure why yet.
+- Edit: now it's fine.
+Something with Heroku?
+Liking and Retweeting seems to update slower now that I've moved async inside a function within useEffect... but only on Heroku deploy, not locally... not sure why yet.

 - Finish Signup form with Devise